network-and-Data-Science-IUT/earthquake_prediction_package/docs/source/index.rst

 home
 ====

-EarthquakePredictionPackage is a python-based package that uses machine learning methods to predict earthquake-related targets.
+EarthquakeForecast is a comprehensive Python-based package designed to improve earthquake forecasting and analysis.
+This sophisticated software empowers users by providing seamless access to earthquake data from reliable datacenters, streamlining the preprocessing of this vital information, and harnessing the power of advanced machine learning techniques to predict or forecast various earthquake-related phenomena.

 The main steps of the package process is as follows: